Last Updated on March 9, 2026 by Maged kamel

 1-present value =D5=1000.The interest value=D6=6%.
 Terms by years-2 years=D7=2.

-We will apply to get the future values after 2,5,10 years and compare these values with the values we have previously obtained.
+We will apply to obtain future values for 2, 5, and 10 years and compare these with the values we previously obtained.

 Fv after five years=FV($D$6%,D8,,-D5).

-This is a list of the terms used to estimate the Future values and present value for investment.
+This is a list of terms used to estimate future values and present values for investments.

 PW is the present worth.